 In the Midwest, motorists know all too well the dangerous possibility of a deer and vehicle collision.
 These serious accidents can result in terrible injuries and fatalities.
-The auto accident attorneys of Mann, Wyatt & Tanksley have seen over the years how these unfortunate events can instantly change lives.
+The auto accident attorneys of Mann Wyatt Tanksley Injury Attorneys have seen over the years how these unfortunate events can instantly change lives.

 To increase the safety of motorists, our auto accident attorneys want you to remember these important safety precautions.